hyungkyulee/til/reactjs/tailwind-react.md

 // install CRACO to be able to configure Tailwind npm install @craco/craco

+// I always install the tailwind forms packages because most applications will at some point require forms. npm install @tailwindcss/forms
 ```
 > Create React App doesn’t support PostCSS 8 yet so you need to install the Tailwind CSS v2.0 PostCSS 7 compatibility build for now as we’ve shown above.